 Remember that you may not always need to see a GP as there are services you can self-refer to or other places where you can obtain expert professional advice (see “Who Do I See” section on our homepage).

-We understand we currently have a long wait time for a routine appointment.
-The demand on our surgery has increased dramatically since pre covid.
+We have tried to listen to feedback that there is a long wait for routine appointments and have responded by changing our booking system.
+The demand on our surgery has increased dramatically since pre covid times.
 In addition, there has been a huge increase in missed appointments which is making our wait time longer.
 We had 244 missed appointments in September.

-We are making changes to our appointment system to make it more accessible and hopefully reduce the wait time.
-Appointments will now be released in advance: at 4 weeks, 2 weeks and 48 hours before the appointment time.
+We have made changes to our appointment system to make it more accessible and hopefully reduce the wait time.
+Appointments are now released in advance: at 4 weeks, 2 weeks and 48 hours before the appointment time.
 This should mean you won’t have such a long wait for an appointment but can also book in advance if this is what suits you.

 Of course, we always have access on the day for urgent problems via our duty doctor.